botman/docs/middleware.md

 ### Example middleware class

-This exampe `received` middleware takes the incoming message and adds some extra information to it, which can be used later throughout your chatbot application.
+This example `received` middleware takes the incoming message and adds some extra information to it, which can be used later throughout your chatbot application.
 As multiple middleware classes can be applied, make sure to return a call to `$next` with the incoming message as a parameter.

 ```php